vacp2p/vac.dev/about.md

 permalink: /about/
 ---

-VacP2P is a modular peer-to-peer messaging stack, with a focus on secure messaging.
+Vac is a modular peer-to-peer messaging stack, with a focus on secure messaging.